Thunder Bay Audubon Society

 This is a mature woods and old apple orchard with a nice hiking trail through it.
 Warblers and woodland species abound.

-Located at the north end of Long Lake in Presque Isle County, this preserve is owned by the Thunder Bay Audubon Society.
+Located at the north end of Long Lake in Presque Isle County.
 Take US23 north approximately 12 miles out of Alpena and turn west (left) on Shubert Highway.
 Go 1.5 miles.
-A sign on the north side of the road marks the preserve.
+A sign on the north side of the road marks this Huron Pines property that is open to the public.

 Herons, Belted Kingfisher, and Bald Eagles are found along this overflow.
 The Eagles perch in the large pine trees at the south end of the bay.
 Red-winged Blackbirds, European Starling flocks, and migrating Warbler species are also numerous.

 Take US23 South from Alpena.
-On the west side of the road there is a large parcel of drainage ditch just opposite the 45th Parallel sign owned by the Nature Conservancy.
-The east side of the road is Squaw Bay and owned by the State of Michigan.
+On the west side of the road there is a large parcel of drainage ditch just opposite the 45th Parallel sign, now belonging to Huron Pines.
+The east side of the road is Birdsong Bay.
 However, it is a long walk across marsh requiring boots.
 Be careful not to stray on to the private property nearby.

 Partridge Point

-Great Horned, Barred and Short-eared Owls, Mute Swans, Canada Geese, Vireos, Nuthatch, Wrens, Brown Thrasher, Gray Catbird, Warblers, Sparrows, Baltimore Oriole, Rose-breasted Grosbead, Blue Jays, American Crow, Common Ravens, Marsh Hawk, Northern Harrier, Black Terns, Marsh Wrens, Sora and Viginia Rails, migrating Tundra Swans, Merlin and Peregrine Falcons, Sandhill Crane, American Woodcock, Belted Kingfisher and Bobolink can all be found in this area during the spring and fall migrations.
+Great Horned, Barred and Short-eared Owls, Canada Geese, Vireos, Nuthatch, Wrens, Brown Thrasher, Gray Catbird, Warblers, Sparrows, Baltimore Oriole, Rose-breasted Grosbeak, Blue Jays, American Crow, Common Ravens, Marsh Hawk, Northern Harrier, Black Terns, Marsh Wrens, Sora and Virginia Rails, migrating Tundra Swans, Merlin and Peregrine Falcons, Sandhill Crane, American Woodcock, Belted Kingfisher and Bobolink can all be found in this area during the spring and fall migrations.

 Thompson's Harbor State Park